Mechatronic Engineer (SA)

 *Course is offered by more than one institution.
 Click link for details.

-- Bachelor of Engineering - Electrical and Mechatronic
+- Bachelor of Engineering - Electrical and Mechatronic (Honours)

-- Bachelor of Engineering - Mechanical and Mechatronic
+- Bachelor of Engineering - Mechanical and Mechatronic (Honours)

-- Bachelor of Engineering - Mechatronic
+- Bachelor of Engineering - Mechatronic (Honours) *

 - Master of Engineering - Mechatronic

 Mechatronic engineers are employed in firms where it is necessary to design and maintain automatic equipment.
 This includes a variety of industries, such as manufacturing, mining, aviation, robotics, defence and transport.
-Some mechatronic engineers are employed by large manufacturing companies which are involved in high-volume production.
+Some mechatronic engineers are employed by large manufacturing companies that are involved in high-volume production.

 New opportunities are becoming available due to technological advances.
 Mechatronic engineering can lead to management positions, including project management.
 Mechatronic engineers have broad multidisciplinary skills, so they are able to move into more traditional engineering disciplines.